jamieskella/monkeyaisland.github.io/README.md

 I recently wrapped up a contract, consulting with a startup who are building GenAI tech in the video game space.
 Around that same time, my daughter of seven years old had become vocal about a desire to start making her own video games.
 She's now set up with a Steam Deck on an external monitor, using Linux desktop to bring her ideas to life with GDevelop.
 This intersection of happenstance got me thinking, subconsciously at first and overly later, about what my daughter's life might look like if she chose to pursue this career path, amidst the rise of generative AI.
 Will an artist have the most longegity or highest demand?
 What about musician?
 Writer?
 Engineer?
 Or is it a case that each creative mind becomes nine-tenths of an indie studio, who can do much of all required to realise their ideas, thanks to new tooling?
 If that, then when might the tools be good enough to ingest ideas, specifications, assets... and generate games of the quality players expect?

 **Enter Monkey AIsland**.
 This is not a nostalgia project.
-This is a repeatable experiment designed to measure the capability of generative AI systems in the domain of game creation, run whenever frontier models receive meaningful updates and anchored to a fixed creative brief.
+This is not a commentary on whether AI should or shouldn't be used in game development.
+It's a measurement of whether it *can* (that distinction is critical); it's is a repeatable experiment designed to measure the capability of generative AI systems in the domain of game creation, run whenever frontier models receive meaningful updates and anchored to a fixed creative brief.
 Each output is allowed a maximum of three follow-up prompts to correct any glaring issues the initial generation missed.

 The premise is straightforward.
 Beginning in March 2026, a generative AI system is given a prompt detailing an idea (with a reasonable assumption it could do even better using a prompt which resembled clear specification): produce a complete, playable point-and-click adventure game as a spiritual - and explicitly unofficial - successor to *The Secret of Monkey Island*.
 The game must include original characters, backgrounds, animations, music, script, audibly voice-acted dialogue, and a functioning puzzle chain.
 It must be narratively self-aware, breaking the fourth wall to acknowledge and satirise its own AI-generated nature.
 It is called "Monkey AIsland".